-Please select and answer three of the following questions following the film in 4/16’s class:
+Please select and answer TWO (or more) of the following questions following the film:

 1. What elements depicted in this film reflect your community?

 Which issues most affect health in your community, for better and worse: housing, jobs, income, transportation, racism, schools, social exclusion or civic engagement, land use and development…?
 How?

 2. Who makes the decisions that affect your community?

 Who’s missing?
 How can community members gain access to power?
 How would you change the process?
 What decisions would you make differently?

 3. What compelling stories do you want to tell about your community?